 Recently, along with marketing duties and performing tournaments for Kegel, Ted has been deeply studying topography and the effects it has on ball motion.
 Ted has a complete and unique understanding of bowling from many different sides.

 Ted also named one of Kegel's most popular lane machines, the "Kustodian ION" (pronounced "EON" in Europe), most recently the IKON, and spearheaded the creation of Kegel's Navigation and Landmark Oil Patterns.
-The creativity may be heredity.
-In the late 60's Ted's father worked for BBDO and created the famous Dodge Super Bee logo and marketing campaign!
+The creativity may be heredity - in the late 60's Ted's father worked for advertising agency BBDO and created the famous Dodge Super Bee logo and marketing campaign!